jedgroev/SGWebsite/lessons/20190521_Snakemake_Tijs_Marc/README.md

   - Marc Galland (Data analyst/manager, Plant Physiology, SILS)
 - **Lesson Topic**: How to make a bioinformatic pipeline using the workflow manager Snakemake
 - **When and Where**: May 21th, 16-17h, D1.110
-- **Preparation**: A laptop is not mandatory for this lesson although we recommend to bring one for the small hands-on session.
+- **Preparation**: A laptop is not mandatory for this lesson.
+Bring one if you want to follow the small hands-on session.
 - **Level**: Beginners, no prior knowledge needed.

 ## Prerequisites